spack/spack/lib/spack/docs/packaging_guide.rst

 Stand-alone tests run in an environment that provides access to information on the installed software, such as build options, dependencies, and compilers.
-Build options and dependencies are accessed with the normal spec checks.
-Examples of checking :ref:`variant settings <variants>` and :ref:
-`spec constraints <testing-specs>` can be found at the provided links.
+Build options and dependencies are accessed using the same spec checks used by build recipes.
+Examples of checking :ref:`variant settings <variants>` and :ref:`spec constraints <testing-specs>` can be found at the provided links.

 .. admonition:: Spack automatically sets up the test stage directory and environment.

     Spack automatically creates the test stage directory and copies relevant files *prior to* running tests.
+It can also ensure build dependencies are available **if** necessary.

-The path is configurable (see :ref:`configure-test-stage`).
+    The path to the test stage is configurable (see :ref:`configure-test-stage`).

-    Relevant files that Spack knows are associated with stand-alone tests are those saved from the build (see :ref:`cache_extra_test_sources`) and custom files added to the package repository (see :ref:`cache_custom_files`).
+    Files that Spack knows to copy are those saved from the build (see :ref:`cache_extra_test_sources`) and those added to the package repository (see :ref:`cache_custom_files`).

-    If tests require access to the spec's compiler and build dependencies, then the ``test_requires_compiler`` property must be set to ``True`` (see :ref:`test-build-tests`).
+    Spack will use the value of the ``test_requires_compiler`` property to determine whether it needs to also set up build dependencies (see :ref:`test-build-tests`).

 The ``MyPackage`` package below provides two basic test examples: